Last update: 6/5/2021

 Check out these FAQs related to Puerto Rico reopening for tourists and let us know if you have any other questions in the comments below.

 No, you do not need to quarantine upon arrival as long as you have proof of a negative PCR test result that was obtained within 72 hours of your arrival.
-If you do not have a negative test result, you will have to quarantine for 14 days or until you obtain a negative test result.
+If you do not have a negative pre-arrival test result, you will have to get tested within 48 hours of arrival and self-quarantine until you receive your results.

 Yes, you must present proof of a negative PCR test result within 72 hours of your arrival in Puerto Rico.
-Otherwise, you will have to quarantine.
+Otherwise, you will have to get tested within 48 hours of arrival.

 Yes, only Puerto Rican residents can travel to the island of Vieques.